 Areas of Interest

 CRISPR-Cas is a RNA-guided, genetic interference pathway in prokaryotes that enables acquired immunity against invasive nucleic acids.
 Nowadays, CRISPRs also provide formidable tools for facile, programmable genome engineering in eukaryotes.
-Cas9 proteins are the “effector” endonucleases for CRISPR interference; and have recently begun to be also recognized as important players in other aspects of bacterial physiology (e.g. acquisition of new spacers into CRISPRs, endogenous gene regulation, and microbial pathogenesis, etc.).
+Cas9 proteins are the “effector” endonucleases for CRISPR interference; and have recently begun to be also recognized as important players in other aspects of bacterial physiology (e.g., acquisition of new spacers into CRISPRs, endogenous gene regulation, microbial pathogenesis).
 My laboratory is broadly interested in CRISPR biology and mechanism.
-We will use Neisseria species as our model system, and E. coli and human cells as additional platforms.
+We use Neisseria species as our model system, and E. coli and human cells as additional platforms.
 We employ complementary biochemical, microbiological, genetic and genomic approaches.
 We are also interested in working with the broader scientific community to develop and apply novel CRISPR-based tools to tackle diverse biological questions.